Summer Naturalist

 • Lead interpretive nature walks at Aspen Mountain, Snowmass, and the Maroon Bells in the White River National Forest

-• Assist with management of the Hallam Lake visitor center and 25-acre nature preserve
+• Assist with management of the Hallam Lake visitor center and 25-acre nature preserve, and the Toklat Wilderness Retreat site

-• Educate the public on ACES efforts to reduce greenhouse gas emissions through renewable energy projects
+• Educate the public on ACES’ renewable energy and sustainability initiatives

 Qualifications

-• Degree or focus of study in the natural sciences, environmental education, or related field
+• Degree or specialization in the natural sciences, environmental education, or related field

-• Self-motivated with a sincere interest in the environment
+• Self-motivated with a sincere interest in environmental education

 • Experience working with the public